cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 [Patois speakers share their knowledge (YouTube)](https://youtu.be/x2_zlqN6cHI%C2%A0)

-## Language Rights and Justice for All in the Caribbean (Guests: Hubert Devonish and team)
+## Language Rights and Justice for All in the Caribbean (Guests: Kadian Walters, Celia Blake, and Hubert Devonish)

 Blake, Celia (2019).
 "Language and Access to Justice" in Janeille Zorina Matthews and Jewel Amoah (eds.), [*Securing Equality for All in the Administration of Justice*](https://www.ttlawcourts.org/jeibooks/books/EqualityForAllBookOnlineNew-June14.pdf)*,* 109–120.
 UWI Faculty of Law.